 What a pleasant surprise to find a covered deck and substantial docks from which to set sail.

-As we strolled back to the building, Bob and I were delayed because the backwater next to the trail held lots of surprises like this Northern Jacana…
+As we strolled back to the building from the river, Bob and I were delayed because the backwater next to the trail held lots of surprises like this Northern Jacana…

 and its fledgling.

 After much deliberation, we booked Ernesto for a 3-hour river tour starting at 2:30 p.m.
 We had a bit of time to kill so retreated back to riverside to eat our picnic lunch.
 Rio Frio (River Frio) stretched out before us.
 Our boat tour would take us down the river toward Lake Cano Negro.